 ‘Fascism attempts to organise the newly proletarianised masses while leaving intact the property relations which the masses strive to abolish.
 Fascism sees its salvation in granting these masses not their rights, but instead a chance to express themselves.
 The masses have the right to change property relations; fascism seeks to give them expression while keeping these relations unchanged.
 The logical result of fascism is the aestheticising of political life.’

-Nearly 90 years have passed since Benjamin’s prophetic words, and in the formerly neoliberal democracies of the West the masses have long since given up asserting their right to change property relations let alone bringing that change about, being content instead — or, rather, demanding now above all other things — their right to express themselves with the toys with which they have been distracted from their historical role and, finally it seems, enslaved by the spectacles of fascism.
+Nearly 90 years have passed since Benjamin’s prophetic words, and in the formerly neoliberal democracies of the West the masses have long since given up asserting their right to change property relations let alone bringing that change about.
+Instead they are content — or, more accurately, they demand now above all other things — their right to express themselves with the toys with which they have been distracted from their historical role and, finally it seems, enslaved by the spectacles of fascism.
 Of all the new buzzwords and phrases to emerge from the propaganda machine of the global biosecurity state with which the nation states of Western capitalism have spoken in one voice, perhaps the most quoted is the declaration of the World Economic Forum that, after the Great Reset, when we have embraced the Fourth Industrial Revolution and fascism is the New Normal, ‘we will own nothing and be happy’.

 More recently, we’ve had the ritual of clapping in support of the Ukraine — a spectacle that repeats the clapping for the NHS during the first lockdown of the UK — and the corresponding ban on everything Russian, from commodities to culture.
 Under the political consensus created by such spectacles, Chelsea Football Club, which since 2003 has been owned by the Russian oligarch and gangster, Roman Abramovich, is now to be sold, most likely to another billionaire, but one currently approved by the UK state.
 In response, Thomas Teuchel, the German manager of the club, recently told the UK media: ‘There is no second opinion about the situation [in Ukraine]’.
 Televised to the nation on Match of the Day, a programme not normally known for commenting on military conflict around the world (it has made no equivalent condemnation of the war in Yemen or Gaza), this is the very doctrine of fascism, in which every citizen must adopt the political positions and repeat the political statements of their Government, and any deviation from that orthodoxy is censored and punished on the grounds that all heresy is a threat to the security of the state.